anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 trip_date=YYYY-MM-DD
 ```

-**Note:** This Spark application can be tuned on various fronts - for performance and file sizing.
+**Note:** This Spark application can be tuned on various fronts - for performance (please feel free to contribute) and file sizing (deliberatley not tuned to show BigLake performance acceleration).

 <hr>